 Onboarding Defines Employee Experience

-You can also use a professional employer organization or employer of record to take care of a lot of the admin side of things and ensure you remain compliant.
+You can also leverage an employer of record or a professional employer organization to take care of a lot of the admin side of things and ensure you remain compliant.